colinwarmstrong/quantified_self/README.md

 ## Running the tests

 The test suite is built using RSpec.
-After setting up the respository locally, run the following command to run run the test suite:
+After setting up the respository locally, run the following command to run the test suite:
 ```
 bundle exec rspec
 ```